Tidal interactions and principle of corresponding states: from micro to macro cosmos. A century after van der Waals' Nobel Prize: Equation of state of ordinary fluids

 \section{Equation of state of ordinary fluids}

 Let ordinary fluids be conceived as fluids which can be investigated in laboratory.
-The simplest description is provided by the theory of ideal gas, where the following restrictive assumptions are made: (i) particles are identical spheres; (ii) the number of particles is extremely large; (iii) the motion of particles is random; (iv) collisions between particles or with the wall of the box are perfectly elastic; (v) interactions between particles or with the wall of the box are null.
+The simplest description is provided by the theory of ideal gas, where the following restrictive assumptions are made: (i) particles are identical spheres; (ii) the number of particles is extremely large; (iii) the motion of particles is random; (iv) collisions between particles or with the wall of the box are perfectly elastic; (v) interactions between particles or with the wall of the box are negligible.

-The equation of state of ideal gases may be written under the form (e.g., Landau and Lifchitz, 1967, Chap.\,IV, \S42, hereafter quoted as LL67):
+Ideal gas equation of state may be written under the form (e.g., Landau and Lifchitz, 1967, Chap.\,IV, \S42, hereafter quoted as LL67):

-where $p$ is the pressure, $V$ the volume, $T$ the temperature, $N$ the particle number, and $k$ the Boltzmann constant.
+where $p$ is pressure, $V$ volume, $T$ temperature, $N$ particle number, and $k$ Boltzmann constant.

-In getting a better description of ordinary fluids, the above assumption (v) is relaxed and tidal interactions between particles are taken into consideration.
-The VDW generalization of the equation of state of ideal gases, Eq.\,(\ref{eq:gid}), reads (van der Waals, 1873):
+In getting a better description of ordinary fluids, the above assumption (v) is relaxed and tidal interactions between particles, due to charge distribution, are taken into consideration.
+VDW' generalization of the equation of state of ideal gases, Eq.\,(\ref{eq:gid}), reads (van der Waals, 1873):